Minonk, Illinois

 Minonk is a city in Minonk Township, Woodford County, Illinois.
-The population was 2,078 at the 2010 census, down from 2,168 in 2000.
+As of the 2020 census, Minonk had a population of 1,928.
 The city is part of the Peoria, Illinois, metropolitan area.

 History

 The founding of Minonk corresponds with the construction of the Illinois Central Railroad.
 The Illinois Central Railroad main line was completed in 1854 and ran through Section Seven, eventually becoming the City of Minonk.
 The plat of the town was first recorded on November 7, 1854.
+The Pekin line of the Santa Fe Railroad, constructed in 1879, intersected with the Illinois Central Railroad in the city.

 David Neal, an agent with the Illinois Central Railroad, is credited for naming the city.
 Local folklore provides varying accounts about the origins of the name “Minonk.”
-One version states that he originally named the area after a street in Boston, where he owned property.
+One version states that he originally named the area after a street in Boston, taken from the Mohican word meaning "high point," where he owned property.
 A second story suggests that he changed the name of the settlement, originally referred to as “Marquette” on old French maps, to the Ojibwe word “Minonk,” meaning “a good place.”
 Minonk is the only city in the world with that name.

 Early settlers were attracted to Minonk by a variety of livelihoods.
 Many came to work on the railroad.
 Others settled in the area to farm on the abundant, rich farmland.
 However, coal mining was the leading industry in the early years of Minonk.
 The first coal mines were developed in the 1860s, and at one point employed over 300 men.
 Two mines operated in Minonk: the first mine was located on the north edge of the city, and the second was situated a half-mile north of town.